 Ontario has completed 1,544,417 tests so far for the virus.
 This is up 17,303 tests from the previous day which is below the province’s testing target of 20,000 tests a day.

 Monday’s report indicates the majority of new cases came from the Greater Toronto Area, with Toronto seeing 59 new cases, Peel Region with 43, York Region adding 12 cases and Halton Region with 10 new cases.

 All other public health units across Ontario reported either zero or fewer than 10 new cases.

 Here is a breakdown of the total cases in Ontario by gender and age:

 The province notes that not all cases have a reported age or gender.

-Ontario has 131 patients (up by 13 from the previous day) hospitalized due to COVID-19, with 34 patients in an intensive care unit (down by two) and 24 patients in ICUs on a ventilator (up by three).
+Ontario has 118 patients (down by 21 from the previous day) hospitalized due to COVID-19, with 36 patients in an intensive care unit (down by three) and 21 patients in ICUs on a ventilator (down by two).